PaulFrankling/proper_clobber/TESTING.md

 #### CRUD Functionality

-* All CRUD functionality was tested and worked as expected.
+* All CRUD functionality was tested and worked as expected. &check;

 #### Responsiveness

 * The websites responsiveness was established with the help of the framework [Bootstrap](https://getbootstrap.com/docs/4.4/getting-started/introduction/).
 The project was tested on numerous devices and on Google Chrome Dev Tools and resulted in no issues with regards to responsiveness.

 #### Browsers and devices

+The website was visited and interacted with by family members and friends who provided feedback and provided their technology for me test the project on.

 * The website was tested on the following: